gucci-on-fleek/lua-widow-control/README.md

 lua-widow-control
 =================

 Lua-widow-control is a Plain TeX/LaTeX/ConTeXt package that removes widows and orphans without any user intervention.
-Using the power of LuaTeX, it does so _without_ stretching any glue or shortening any pages.
-Instead, lua-widow-control automatically lengthens a paragraph on a page where a widow or orphan would otherwise occur.
+Using the power of LuaTeX, it does so _without_ stretching any glue or shortening any pages or columns.
+Instead, lua-widow-control automatically lengthens a paragraph on a page or column where a widow or orphan would otherwise occur.

 Please see the [**full documentation**](https://github.com/gucci-on-fleek/lua-widow-control/releases/latest/download/lua-widow-control.pdf) for more.